alexandertrefz/essence/packages/website/optimisations.md

 side when the left decides — so the two are the same Program only when the right-hand side has nothing to say.
-The pass proves that before it lowers one, of the WHOLE Argument and not just of the call standing at the top of it: nothing anywhere inside it may reach a `__print`, an assignment, or a call the Compiler can not name.
+The pass proves that before it lowers one, of the WHOLE Argument and not just of the call standing at the top of it: nothing anywhere inside it may reach a `Terminal.print`, an assignment, or a call the Compiler can not name.
 Names, member reads, literals, values built out of those, and calls to a short list of Integer and Boolean Methods — each given values of its own kind — qualify.
 Anything else, a call to a Function the Program wrote, an